decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

 ```
 # If you need to generate an ssh key, Linux Example:
 ssh-keygen -t rsa -b 4096
+# To SSH In: ( root example )
+ssh -i keyname.pem root@IP-OF-SERVER
+# To OPNsense shel menu can only be luanched as root:
+# Bypass would be to add a dedicated admin to the wheel group, sudoers, and run sudo su.
+See next section.
+opnsense-shell
 ```

 Optional > Dedicated Admin User, no root: